Lurler/TrimKit.VirtualFileSystem/README.md

  - Paths are non case sensitive.
 "Some/Path/To/File.txt" is the same as "some/path/to/file.txt".

 ## Changes
+ - v1.5.0 - Project rename along with namespace changes as a part of library collection consolidation.
  - v1.4.1 - Added micro "benchmark" to evaluate basic performance.
 No changes to the library itself, hence no new nuget.
  - v1.4 - Bug fixes with file and folder indexing.
 Now simultaneous access from two instances of VFS is possible.
 VFS now implements IDisposable and prevents potential memory leaks.
  - v1.3.2 - Fixed bugs with files and folders lookup.
 Fixed test project target framework.
 Improved test project.